vonkanehoffen/wix-style-react/src/Button/MIGRATION-API.md

 - `whiteblue` --> deprecated

-`size` - this is a prop that controlls the size of a button.
+`size` - this is a prop that controls the size of a button.
 It also control prefix and suffix icons sizes.

 Changed `height` values